BroadbandForum/usp/docs/specification/index.md

 ### Operate Examples

-In this example, the Controller requests that the Agent initiate the SendOnBoardRequest() operation defined in the `Device.LocalAgent.Controller.` Object.
+In this example of a synchronous command, the Controller requests that the Agent initiate the SendOnBoardRequest() operation defined in the `Device.LocalAgent.Controller.` Object.

 ```{filter=pbv}
 header {